Can Dogs Eat Peaches?

 In addition to possible poisoning, peach pits are also a choking hazard and could even result in intestinal blockage.

-“Larger pits such as those found in peaches, apricots, nectarines can become stuck in their throat, stomach and intestines,” Dr. Cruz said.
+“Larger pits such as those found in peaches, apricots and nectarines can become stuck in their throat, stomach and intestines,” Dr. Cruz said.
 “A pit may have been eaten several days before a pet starts to seem ‘off.’”

 Keep an eye on your pup’s behavior.
 Whether you saw him swallow a peach pit or he snuck one behind your back, you’re going to want to reach out to your vet if you notice signs of a gastrointestinal obstruction, which include: